dianchia/DefenseTower/README.md

 - v1.1.7 - Updated to game version 0.24.0
 - v1.1.8 - Updated to game version 0.29.0
 - v1.1.9 - Updated to game version 0.32.1
+- v1.2.0 - Updated to game version 1.0.1
+- v1.2.1 - Attempt to fix game crash on tower attack

 ## GitHub